 - Pinch salt

-Preheat oven to 350 F. and grease an 8x4-inch loaf pan.
+- Preheat oven to 350 F. (regular bake setting/not fan assisted) and grease an 8x4-inch loaf pan.
 Set aside.
 Melt butter and set aside to cool slightly while you proceed with the recipe.

 - In a large bowl, whisk together the flour, white sugar, brown sugar, baking soda and salt well, breaking up any lumps of brown sugar.
 In a separate medium bowl, lightly beat the eggs with a fork.
 Add the mashed bananas, vanilla and slightly cooled melted butter and stir just until well combined.
 Add the banana mixture to the bowl with the flour mixture and stir with a spoon just until combined.
 Spoon in to prepared pan.